buttahtoast/helm-testing-action/README.md

 # Helm Chart Publish

 This Github action allows you to publish a helm repository via Github Pages.
 It adds an improved Bash wrapper on top of the [Helm Chart Releaser](https://github.com/helm/chart-releaser-action).
 The main benefit of this wrapper  is currently, that each chart is checked if it has changes in it's `Chart.yaml` file.
 If not, no new release will be made.
-The script

-I am also looking into autmatic changelog creation for each chart
+The script will create for each chart a GitHub release through Chart Releaser.
+The index.yaml will be updated on the `gh-pages` branch.

 ## Setup

 With the following steps you can use this action in your repository:

-  2. Create a Branch called `gh-pages` on the repository.
+  1. Create a Branch called `gh-pages` on the repository.
 If you want  a simple landing page you can use (jekyll)[https://jekyllrb.com/docs/pages/].
 I advise you follow [this tutorial](https://pages.github.com/) if you are new to pages.
+  2. Add this action to  your Github workflows.
+  3. Change configurations as needed.

 ## Variables